 Fern Hill Proposed Development update:

-Throughout the Fern Hill proposed development process, OTMRA has focused on asking questions and getting answers.
-We have hosted public meetings with the developer and Alderman.
-We conducted a survey of our membership and expressed the concerns and desired changes that were voiced by our constituents in a letter to Alderman Hopkins on October 22nd, 2024.
+Old Town Merchants and Residents Association (OTMRA) conducted a survey of our membership and expressed the concerns and desired changes that were voiced by our constituents in a letter to Alderman Hopkins on October 22, 2024.
+The OTMRA publicly took a position of non-support for the Fern Hill proposed development the week of January 22.

-The conditions OTMRA is requesting include:
+The conditions OTMRA has requested include:

 • No short-term rentals under 6 months, including, but not limited to Airbnb, Vrbo, etc.